AnimeThemes/animethemes-server/README.md

 Next, we will configure our web server [here](/AnimeThemes/animethemes-server/wiki/Server-Setup) to serve the application.

 If you are using a local development environment such as **Laravel Herd**, the web server and PHP runtime are already configured for you, and you can skip most of the manual web server setup steps.
+Database support is a paid feature, but you can install MySQL separately.

 ### PHP